smuggypusss/AI-Property-Assistant/README.md

 # AI Property Assistant

-**Note**: This is a Streamlit application, further advancements in this application is required (Converting to React for Frontend, Converting existing code to backend code to FastAPI backend code.
+**Note**: This is a Streamlit(python) application, further advancements in this application is required (Converting to React for Frontend, Converting existing code to backend code to FastAPI backend code.